What is the minimum wage in the UK in 2024?

 Our HR Advice is a bespoke service that helps small companies and startups, and provides one-to-one, expert support whenever it’s needed.

-- Your dedicated advisor will help you come up with a compensation plan that is fair and compliant, as well as attractive for candidates.
+Charlie’s HR Advice can, for example, help you come up with a compensation plan that is fair and compliant, as well as attractive for candidates.

 More generally, your advisor can: